nanos-world/docs/modding/index.rst

 1. Always create a Root folder with the name of your pack (e.g. ``/Content/My_Weapon_Pack/``) and put all content you use inside that (you can create sub-folders as well).

-2. Do not use Engine Content (i.e. Engine's default materials or default meshes), always make a copy them inside your Content folder and use that instead.
-Engine content are not exported correctly.
+2. Do not use Engine Content (i.e. Engine's Materials or Meshes).
+If you want to use them, we recommend copying them to your Content/Your_Pack folder, otherwise they may not be exported correctly.
+There is only some Engine Content which is allowed to use, from the following folders (these are already included by the base game and are safe to use):

+   1. ``/Engine/Functions``
+   2. ``/Engine/BasicShapes``
+   3. ``/Engine/ArtTools``
+   4. ``/Engine/EngineMaterials``

 Additional Tips